 Now that you’re confused, let me interject something here.

 The reason you want to have a business email address with your domain name is that it looks more professional.
 Having a Gmail, Hotmail, Yahoo or AOL address is OK, but to look more legit for branding purposes and to give yourself credibility, it helps to have and address like “firstname.lastname@example.org”.

 With that said, I was getting anxious that anyone who’s been trying to reach me via email was not getting through.
 I emailed my clients and some business contacts to use my Gmail address (it’s a backup – which is why you always want a backup email).
 I switched my site’s contact form to go to Gmail as well as my email on Facebook and LinkedIn.

-So after spending hours with the Sitegound tech support, it seems my Mac’s iMail program doesn’t like their servers or firewall and we couldn’t get the mail setup.
-Tried to go back to GoDaddy, but that wouldn’t work.
-I ended up having Siteground set up a forwarding to my Gmail account.
+So after spending hours with the Sitegound tech support, it seems my Mac’s iMail program didn’t like their servers or firewall and we couldn’t get the mail setup.
+I tried to go back to GoDaddy, but that wouldn’t work.
+Eventually, I ended up having Siteground set up a forwarding to my Gmail account.
 So now my business email forwards to Gmail.
-I don’t have time to deal with it.
-That will do for now.

 Lessons learned with all this technology fun:

 - Always have a backup business email.
 Since you need to set up a Google account for Google My Business, you might as well have a Gmail account.
 It’s accessible from anywhere and easy to setup on Outlook or iMail.